MarkTripod-Duo/Cisco-Live-2024-DuoAPIUniversal/Tutorial_Instructions/02-Add_Duo_to_Application.md

 # Cisco Live EMEA 2024

-# DEVWKS-1698 - Using Cisco Duo APIs to add MFA to Web Applications
+## DEVWKS-1698 - Using Cisco Duo APIs to add MFA to Web Applications

----

-## 02 - Duo Application Integration

-With the necessary Duo Web SDK integration in place in the trial account, it is time to update the demonstration application to make use of the Duo service for MFA.
+With the necessary Duo Web SDK integration in place, it is time to update the demonstration application to make use of the Cisco Duo service for MFA.

 The `duo_univeral` [python library](https://github.com/duosecurity/duo_universal_python) will be used to easily integrate the demonstration application with Duo APIs.
 The SDK provides automatic creation of the necessary authentication headers as well as methods for easy access to all of the available API endpoints.

 ---